 But if you need a little help, here are eight vital rules for raising girls that every parent should know:

 1. Teach her the value of money

-It’s important to teach your daughter the value of saving money, and show her the consequences of spending money on things she doesn’t really need.
-It’s fun to splurge every once in a while, but if you can teach her the value of money, she won’t have to depend on anyone in the future to take care of her financially.
+It’s important to teach your daughter the value of saving money, as well as show her the consequences of spending money on things she doesn’t really need.
+Sure, it’s fun to splurge every once in a while, but if you can teach her the value of money, she won’t have to depend on anyone in the future to take care of her financially.

 2. Don’t let her grow up too fast

 Make sure your daughter gets the chance to enjoy being a kid for as long as possible.
 Today’s society pushes makeup, hair products and fashionable clothes on young girls, at a time when all they should be worrying about is how late they can stay up to play.
 Set boundaries, and don’t let your daughter grow up too fast.